SE4 Legal Framework

 3.1 Intake:

-• 3.1.1 Self-service resources and automation are in place for all work which does not require direct legal input.
+• 3.1.1 Automation and self-service resources are in place for requests not requiring direct legal input.

-• 3.1.2 All work which is able to be assigned to the most appropriate team member in advance is automatically directed to that team member.
+• 3.1.2 Assignable work is routed directly to the most appropriate team member.

 • 3.2 Task management: